mjk134/mjk134/README.md

 ## Hi there! 👋
 I'm mjk134 or Mohit!
 I'm an intermediate developer & student.
-I 🥰 messing with graphics and similiar technologies.
-Oh and I'm your average gamer & anime enjoyer!
+I love messing with graphics and similiar technologies.
 🔭 I'm currently working on [Moniker](https://github.com/mnkrcc)!

 ## 📈 GitHub Stats